akshat220/CureEasy/README.md

 data of all users so that they can access it whenever they want in a hassle-free and efficient manner without having to go through the bulky documents written in an alien language.
 We will store all our data on the blockchain.
-It will provide more security, reliability, and authenticity.
+It will provide more security, reliability, and authenticity.<br/>
-● **Providing regular medicine/vaccination reminders**##- Patients no longer need to remember the complex schedules at which a particular medicine/vaccine needs to be taken, as we will be taking care of that responsibility.
-The user just need to tell us the disease and we will be suggesting the doses accordingly.
+● **Providing regular medicine/vaccination reminders**- Patients no longer need to remember the complex schedules at which a particular medicine/vaccine needs to be taken, as we will be taking care of that responsibility.
+The user just need to tell us the disease and we will be suggesting the doses accordingly.<br/>
 ● **Easier redemption of health insurance claims**##- Insurance is an important part of one’s life, however, its redemption requires many hectic procedures and a long time.
-We will provide a single click health insurance claim and redemption.
+We will provide a single click health insurance claim and redemption.<br/>
 ● **One-click medical document verification**- Students generally have to present a medical certificate for any ill leaves they take and have to visit the doctor to get it done.
-With our application, they can request a certificate from the comfort of their homes with a verifiable authenticity.
+With our application, they can request a certificate from the comfort of their homes with a verifiable authenticity.<br/>
 ● **Book an appointment** with registered doctors/medical tests at diagnostic centers- Time is the most important asset.
 Seeing a doctor or visiting a diagnostic center generally is a time taking process.
-But, with this feature, we ensure that you don’t have to stand in long queues and wait for hours in the doctor’s clinic and diagnostic center.
+But, with this feature, we ensure that you don’t have to stand in long queues and wait for hours in the doctor’s clinic and diagnostic center.<br/>

 **Who are our target customers and why they would use our product?**<br/>